 Calcium Hydroxylapatite (CaHA)

 CaHA is also a substance that occurs naturally in our bodies, mostly in the bones.
-When used as a facial filler, the calcium particles are almost microscopic and contained in a gel.
-A CaHA filler usually is thicker than HA and can last 12 months or longer for most patients.
+When used as a facial balancing filler, the calcium particles are almost microscopic and contained in a gel.
+A CaHA facial balancing filler usually is thicker than HA and can last 12 months or longer for most patients.

-This filler is a biodegradable synthetic chemical that is safe for use in our bodies.
+This facial balancing filler is a biodegradable synthetic chemical that is safe for use in our bodies.
 It’s been used for years in medical devices, including dissolvable stitches.
 Poly-L-lactic acid fillers are usually called collagen stimulators because their significant way to smooth wrinkles and fine lines is by aiding the skin to produce collagen.

 Autologous Fat Injections (Fat Grafting)

-Autologous fat injections are the only facial fillers that require surgery, but your results can last for years.
+Autologous fat injections are the only facial balancing fillers that require surgery, but your results can last for years.
 Your fat is taken from another part of the body, usually by liposuction.

 Which Filler Is Best?